AnastasiiaUferova/movies-explorer-frontend/README.md

 *  Filter movies according to their length (filter short movies);
 *  Save favorite movies in favorites;
 *  Delete movies from favorites;
-*  Cahcnge user information (name, email) in the profile page
+*  Change user information (name, email) in the profile page

 ### API used